LucaMalisan/autocorrect/README.md

 https://github.com/LucaMalisan/autocorrect/blob/78185e653cd8336b54e0d58221ad754814b49072/Autocorrect.ahk#L57-L59

 - Compile Autocorrect.ahk to an .exe using Autohotkey Software (AutoHotkey Dash -> Compile).
-Make sure to use or use v2.x.x as Base File.
+Make sure to choose v2.x.x in the "Base File (.bin)" Menu.
 Alternatively, you can use the .exe appended to the latest version (https://github.com/LucaMalisan/autocorrect/releases)
 - Make sure to use the typos.ahk file form this repository and to store it in the same place as the .exe